Donald Trump has undermined our shared representative democracy in fundamental ways and appears to be actively pursuing an autocracy.

 “Republicans Block Impeachment Witnesses, Clearing Path for Trump Acquittal”

-Our Executive Power Grabs page contains sections on the judiciary and on congress.
+Our Executive Power Grabs page contains excerpts from

 Everything we’ve been outlining is corruption in one form or another.

-The bribing of Zelensky (linked to directly above) is a famous case of blatant quid pro quo corruption.
+The bribing of Zelensky (linked to in the Executive Power Grab page mentioned above) is a famous case of blatant quid pro quo corruption.

 Many other articles on the subject of Trump’s corruption exist: